Zoeken in deze blog

 I cant' confirm that however.

-It looks a bit like Gotoh tuners but they are
+It looks a bit like Gotoh tuners but they are not

-full satisfaction!
-These guitars were produced
+satisfaction!
+These guitars were produced during

-putted themselves on the map with high
+themselves on the map with high quality guitars

 Antonio Lorca Model 23